- North Konawe bupati Aswad Sulaeman was named a corruption suspect this week.

 - He allegedly took bribes totaling nearly a million dollars from companies he gave mining permits to.

 - North Konawe is a district in Southeast Sulawesi province, home to one of the world’s largest nickel deposits.
 The governor is also being investigated for corruption linked to the issuance of mining licenses.

 A district chief from the Indonesian island of Sulawesi was named a corruption suspect this week over “unlawful” nickel mining licenses he issued to eight companies.

-Aswad Sulaiman, the former head, or bupati, of North Konawe district, South Sulawesi province, is the second district chief to be named a suspect by the Corruption Eradication Commission (KPK) in as many weeks, as the Indonesian agency continues its push into the natural resources sector.
+Aswad Sulaiman, the former head, or bupati, of North Konawe district, Southeast Sulawesi province, is the second district chief to be named a suspect by the Corruption Eradication Commission (KPK) in as many weeks, as the Indonesian agency continues its push into the natural resources sector.

 Last week, Rita Widyasari, a bupati from the Indonesian part of Borneo, was named a corruption suspect over a license she issued to an oil palm plantation company.
 Both arrests mark a departure from the KPK’s usual format for catching corrupters, which is by arresting them red-handed in the act of taking a bribe.

 Still, the agency accused Aswad of trading the permits for bribes worth 13 billion rupiah ($964,000).

 After the 1998 fall of the dictator Suharto, who plundered Indonesia’s resources for three decades, bupatis were given expansive new powers and autonomy over land and resources in their jurisdictions.
 Many of them have abused those powers to profit personally from the nation’s vast natural wealth.